zdanl/lyra/README.md

 ---

 <p align="center">
-  <u>It allows for Live Market Data via Websocket, Authentication, Wallet creation, Wallet listing, Deposit, and soon Withdrawal, Exchange to Fit, and Swap.</u>
+  <u>It allows for Live Market Data via Websocket, Authentication, Wallet creation, Wallet listing, Deposit, and soon Withdrawal, Exchange to Fiat, and Swap.</u>
+  <u>There will be a React Native app for Android/iOS allowing you to authenticate with your phone number / later FaceID or Fingerprint.</u>
 </p>